-The first meeting in the fall is typically held on the first Friday of classes; later meetings, four or five a semester, are held on Thursdays at 4:30 p.m.
+The first meeting in the fall is typically held on the first Friday of classes.
 The last meeting of the year is held on the Friday morning preceding Commencement.
-There are also occasional evening discussion meetings.
-All faculty members are expected to be present at all sittings.
+The remaining meetings, of which there are five or six each semester, will begin at 4:30p.m. on Thursdays.
+All full-time faculty members are expected to be present at all sittings.
 Part-time faculty may attend faculty meetings but may not vote.